6-year-old killed, 4 injured in McComb shooting - NewsBreak

 Police Chief Garland Ward confirms a six-year-old boy was killed and four others were shot.

-McComb Police are following up on leads but have not made any arrests at this time.Copyright 2022 Nexstar Media Inc. All rights reserved.
+The Enterprise Journal reported four suspects have been arrested in connection to the case.

+Malik Reed, 17, Bryan Cameron, 18, Yajari Jackson, 19, and Bryceon Thompson, 18, have been charged with capital murder and four counts of aggravated assault manifesting extreme indifference to human life.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.

 For the latest news, weather, sports, and streaming video, head to WJTV.